Harry Greb: Retirement and death

 Greb retired following the second Flowers loss and relayed to a friend that he planned on opening a gym in downtown Pittsburgh.
 In September 1926, his right eye was removed and replaced with a glass prosthesis.
 Having declined a job as Jack Dempsey's sparring partner in preparation for Dempsey-Tunney I (Greb declaring: "I'd feel like a burglar taking Jack's money.
 Nobody can get him in good enough condition to whip Gene"), Greb checked into an Atlantic City clinic for surgery to repair damage to his nose and respiratory tract caused by his ring career and several car crashes.
-However, complications occurred, and he died of heart failure on October 22, 1926, at 2:30 pm.
+The day after surgery, however, complications occurred, and he died of heart failure on October 22, 1926, at 2:30 pm.
 Greb was buried at Calvary Cemetery in his hometown of Pittsburgh, Pennsylvania.

 Legacy

 Greb was willing to box African-American fighters, including Jack Blackburn, Kid Norfolk and Tiger Flowers, in an era when many white boxers refused to do so.

 Greb has 33 victories over 16 different International Boxing Hall of Famers, more than any other boxer, ranging from welterweight champions to heavyweight champions.
 Hall of Famers such as Battling Levinsky and Jeff Smith were defeated by Greb six times each.
-In 1919 alone, he fought 45 fights and went 45–0, which is a record for the most victories in a single calendar year, and an achievement that is unlikely to be recreated by contemporary boxers due to changes in the sport.
+In 1919 alone, he fought 45 fights and went 45–0, which is a record for the most victories in a single calendar year, and an achievement that is highly unlikely to be recreated by contemporary boxers due to changes in the sport.